benhandy/workflow/README.md

 I mostly use AWS suite for cloud hosting and python/SQL for extract, transform, and load (ETL) processes

-- My undergraduate degree in political science introduced me to programming with R
+- My undergraduate degree in political science emphasized applied statistics and introduced me to programming with R
 - My professional background spans equity research, data science, and systems design
 - I am deeply interested in all stages of the data lifecycle